 This is the catch-all category, and as such it’s hard to make generalizations about these inclusions.
 However, unlike more traditional inclusions, these are usually more expensive & harder-to-find or local ingredients.
 Fruits, nuts, spices; all of these can be found in varying quantities in all corners of the world, and it makes sense that makers might want to showcase them.
 Thus, bars which include an off-the-wall ingredient are usually a limited edition bar or a chocofied version of a local dish.

 Some examples are rose petals on Ecuadorian bars, dulce de leche swirls in Argentinian chocolate, and olive oil & rosemary truffles in Italy, each of which adds textural depth as well as a contrast to the chocolate.
-Not all of these craft chocolate, but they certainly could be.
+Not all of these are craft chocolate, but they certainly could be.
 The quality of base chocolate used with such inclusions varies by maker, but if you like their single-origin bars, I’d take the leap and try one of their local specialties.

 Why are Inclusions Significant to Experience?

-By creating expectations through both sight and smell, added flavorings potentially do no more than help you realize what was already there.
+By creating expectations through both sight and smell, added flavorings potentially do no more than help you realize what flavors were already there.
 Salt is usually used to make a bar taste sweeter, and fruit to bring out bright citrus or berry notes already present in the bar.
 Nibs are added to emphasize the flavor value of processing them into chocolate; no new ingredients are added, yet the same cacao can taste like a whole different food group.

 If you’re a chocolate maker, one way to appeal to a wider audience is to experiment with inclusions in bars.
 Adding inclusions to chocolate is a simple way to widen your customer base, especially when people see unique creations that they’d love to gift.
 Again, the eyes are the window to the soul AND the stomach.
-So why not let some interesting inclusions in the next time you’re looking for a breath of fresh air?
+So why not add in some interesting inclusions the next time you’re looking for a breath of fresh air?